 Soldiers-turned-photographers were not isolated cases in UNRRA.
 The agency massively recruited former servicemen who, incidentally, also contributed to shaping the very practices and methods of relief work in the field.
-According to one of the US ex-soldiers hired to assist DP’s, the new humanitarian agency needed “a cadre of people” who “talk[ed] militarized,” since in the occupied countries of Europe UNRRA was supposed to deal with military authorities to implement aid programs.
+According to one of theU.S. ex-soldiers hired to assist DPs, the new humanitarian agency needed “a cadre of people” who “talk[ed] militarized,” since in the occupied countries of Europe UNRRA was supposed to deal with military authorities to implement aid programs.
 UNRRA had to “talk militarized” in order to accomplish its tasks, and it relied on former army personnel, who consequently contributed to forging the language of relief.

-Did the same also happen for the visual narrative about rescuing post-war Europe?
-The fact that UNRRA photographers had previously served in the Army suggests that it might be productive to trace how war photography evolved into a new visual language intended to document humanitarianism.
-Photographers in the American Army were commanded to report the fighting realistically.
+Did the same also happen for the visual narrative about rescuing postwar Europe?
+The fact that UNRRA photographers had previously served in the army suggests that it might be productive to trace how war photography evolved into a new visual language intended to document humanitarianism.
+Photographers in the American army were commanded to report the fighting realistically.
 At the same time they were supposed to censor the horror of war and avoid frightening the public.
 Their shots were meant to convey the power and strength of the Allies’ military operations.
 Once the war was over, pictures were supposed to perform the same functions: to engage people at home without frightening them.
-Only now the work of visual documentation focussed on the new “humanitarian army,” whose mission was not to defeat the enemy, but to relieve his victims.
+Only now the work of visual documentation focused on the new “humanitarian army,” whose mission was not to defeat the enemy but to relieve his victims.

 UNRRA deployed a team of photographers in the field who had trodden similar paths but had different skill levels.
 In some cases, UNRRA was an important stepping stone to a longer professional career.
-Arthur Rothstein rejoined Look in 1947 and remained the Director of Photography until 1971, when the popular American magazine shut down.
-During the same period, John Vachon also worked for Look, where Rothstein was his boss; in 1956 he returned to Poland for a “ten years later” follow–up story for the magazine, though the memory of UNRRA and DP relief was quickly fading in the post-war economic boom.
+Arthur Rothstein rejoined Look in 1947 and remained the director of photography until 1971, when the popular American magazine shut down.
+During the same period, John Vachon also worked for Look, where Rothstein was his boss; in 1956 he returned to Poland for a “ten years later” follow-up story for the magazine, though the memory of UNRRA and DP relief was quickly fading in the postwar economic boom.
 For other photographers, the skills acquired in visualizing the humanitarian narrative for UNRRA could lead to a new profession.
 Maxine Rude, for example, went on to work as photographer for the World Health Organization in Latin America in the 1950s.
 George Dimitri Boria’s career shows how pathways between the military and humanitarian photography could lead in both directions.
-After his contract with UNRRA was over, Boria went back to the US Army as supervisor of the colour photographic laboratory of the Far East Command during the Occupation of Japan (1947–1952).
+After his contract with UNRRA was over, Boria went back to theU.S.
+Army as supervisor of the color photographic laboratory of the Far East Command during the Occupation of Japan (1947–52).